eryph-org/samples/tutorial/README.md

 # use name for new catlets
 New-Catlet -Name newcatlet -Parent dbosoft/ubuntu-22.04

-#or remove the other catlet by name:
+# or remove the other catlet by name:
-Get-Catlet | where Name -eq catlet | Remove-Catlet -Force
+Get-Catlet | where Name -eq "catlet" | Remove-Catlet -Force
 ```

 ## Tutorial 1: Catlet specs